manubautista/chat-app/README.md

 ## Features
-You can create your account and login.
+You can create your account and login with Google Auth.

-You can add your favourite movies to a list in the account page.

-This project consume The Movie Database API for movies images and info.
+You can chat with people connected in real time.

 ## Tecnologies